mohimanilab/MASSTplus/README.md

 | 9 | 225.175 | 332.244 | 1579 |
 | 18 | 225.422 | 350.623 | 2 |
 | 20 | 225.215 | 666.844 | 15 |

+The generated clusters will be in `tsv` format.
+Each row of the `tsv` output represents the cluster information of a spectra:
+- `cluster_idx` is a unique ID assigned to the cluster containing this spectra
+- `average mz` is the average precursor mass of all spectra inside the cluster
+- `average RT` is the average RTINSECONDS of all spectra inside the cluster
+- `num spectra` is the number of spectra in the cluster